-The site, with an area of 2.04 hectares, contains an area of land located 1.2 km to the south of Sligo town centre, and located between the N4 interchange and the Caltragh Road.
-There is a laneway located to the south of the site and the site has road frontage to the south eastern side onto the Caltragh Road, however due to height differences, direct access is not possible here at present.
-Access is via an agricultural gate onto the cul de sac off Caltragh Lane which currently serves 2 No.
+The site, with an area of 0.59 hectares, contains an area of land located 1.2 km to the south of Sligo town centre, and located between the N4 interchange and the Caltragh Road.
+There is a laneway located to the north of the site and the site has road frontage to the south eastern side onto the Caltragh Road.
+Access to the site is via an agricultural gate onto the laneway.